forbesmyester/pipeawesome2/README.md

 Connection sets explain how to join components together.
 There can be multiple connection sets, but here there is just one.

-For more information please see [Pipe Variations, Output Types and Input Priorities](#pipe-variations-output-types-and-input-priorities).
+For more information please see [Pipe Variations, Output Types and Input Priorities.](#pipe-variations-output-types-and-input-priorities).

 #### Faucet